 This is not, however, the best approach if the parties don’t already agree on significant issues.

-If we see potential disagreements, we will recommend that the couple meets with a good family law attorney/mediator together—someone who can resolve the basic issues and draft an agreement.
+If we see potential disagreements, we will recommend that the couple meet with a good family law attorney/mediator together—someone who can resolve the basic issues and draft an agreement.
 After drafting, this mediator/attorney will then advise each spouse to engage their own independent lawyer for a review of the ultimate agreement—so that each party is assured that their rights are protected.
 Although not required by code, I don’t know of any reputable family law attorney acting in this central role who doesn’t require each party to be represented by independent counsel for a final review.

 An experienced family law attorney/mediator will also offer vital options to make an agreement work for both parties—options that may go well beyond a strict division of “community” and “separate” property.
 For Hal and Wanda, a postnup agreement might include, for example, reimbursement rights against gifts that either spouse chooses to make on their own—even for separate property.